-The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
+The Department for Education also has a dedicated telephone helpline (020 7340 7264) which school staff can call to raise concerns about extremism with respect to a child.
 You can also email counter.extremism@education.gov.uk.

 Note that this is not for use in emergency situations.